ngx-ree/ControlPanelsScripts/README.md

 - Library for commonly used functions, like working with certain parts, helping with navigation, and any other stuff used across multiple scripts.
 Functions in this library will probably be mostly replaced and/or extended by users' own functions.

 - CP scripts use kOS name tagging (dubbing) for individual parts to identify parts for certain actions.
-For example, engines named `leng` identify "landing engines" where gimbal actions are performed, while other engines on the same vessel, not dubbed, are not involved in such actions.
+For example, engines named 'leng' identify "landing engines" where gimbal actions are performed, while other engines on the same vessel, not dubbed, are not involved in such actions.
 Naming of parts is set up in the VAB or SPH editor (right click → kOS → name tag:), or it can be done in flight as well in parts' right-click popup.
 Note that multiple parts should have the same name tag for given actions.
-For example, if the vessel has four landing engines, they all must have the name tag `leng`.
+For example, if the vessel has four landing engines, they all must have the name tag 'leng'.
 The exceptions are kOS processors, which should each have their own name so they can reference each other.

 [back to TOC](#table-of-contents)